 - Fully patch Microsoft Windows either directly from the Internet or via WSUS or equivalent patch management system

-- Ensure in Group Policy: Computer Configuration -> Administrative Templates -> System -> Internet Communication Management -> Internet Communication settings -> Turn off Automatic Root Certificates Update is not set to turned off.
+- Ensure in Group Policy: Computer Configuration -> Administrative Templates -> System -> Internet Communication Management -> Internet Communication settings -> Turn off Automatic Root Certificates Update is set to Not Configured or Disabled.
 For more information see this Server Fault discussion.

 - Look at other ways to ensure the necessary trusted root certificates are installed (e.g. download / import via certutil.exe -generateSSTFromWU roots.sst or use Administrative Templates).

-Below are screenshots from the Group Policy Editor:
+Below are screenshots from the Group Policy Editor where you can enable or disable Root Certificate Updates: